-You must connect your account in our platform to your website to let Moosend identify your customers when they visit your website and set up an abandoned cart automation.
+Important: You must connect your account in our platform to your website to let Moosend identify your customers when they visit your website and set up the abandoned cart automation.

 You can set all the information regarding your abandoned cart automation through the steps described below: